LL.M., Taxation, New York University School of Law, 1990

 Craig’s tax practice is focused on general transactional planning, with an emphasis on joint ventures, mergers and acquisitions, investment transactions, and choice of entity considerations.
 He works with company owners and executives, outside accountants, bankers, and other advisors to provide sophisticated solutions to tax puzzles involving, for example, mergers and acquisitions, corporate formations and reorganizations, Subchapter S corporations, partnership formations and restructurings, real estate transactions, financing transactions, executive compensation, and U.S. cross-border transactions.
 Craig also has experience representing companies and their owners during IRS exams and through IRS Appeals, as well as before the Texas Comptroller's office.

-Craig’s private company practice involves counseling private companies and their owners regarding general organizational and operational matters, and in connection with making investments, selling businesses, buying other businesses, entering into joint ventures, and admitting key employees and investors as new owners.
-He regularly advises his clients in connection with governance issues, buy-sell transactions, employment matters, raising capital, and other financing arrangements.
+Craig’s corporate practice involves counseling private companies and their owners, including family-owned businesses, regarding general organizational and operational matters, and in connection with making investments, selling businesses, buying businesses, entering into joint ventures, compensating employees, and admitting key employees and investors as new owners.
+He regularly advises his clients in connection with mergers and acquisitions, company sale processes, governance issues, buy-sell transactions, business divorces, employment matters, raising capital, and other financing arrangements.
 Craig advises operating companies, private equity funds, and other investors engaged in conducting or investing in a variety of industries reflecting the greater Houston, Texas economy.
 He also has substantial experience advising nonprofit and tax-exempt organizations on organizational and operational matters, including public charities, private foundations, and trade associations.

 Craig has been selected for inclusion in Texas Super Lawyers in tax law since 2004.
 In 2009, he was named as a top lawyer in the State of Texas in the area of tax law by Super Lawyers - Corporate Counsel Edition.